lishing/dateflix/README.md

 Matching people who likes similar movies

 ## User Journey
 As a user, i should be able to register with my username and password.
-I would also like to log into my personal account so that i may have access to the data on my favourite movies.
-Another feature would be creating an account as well as a profile.
-I want to see other users on the app so that i may expand my social circle.
+I would also like to log into my personal account so that i may have access to the data on my favourite movies.I want to see other users on the app so that i may expand my social circle.
 ### User Journey - Users

 As a user, i want to input my favourite movies and be able to edit and delete existing movies or add new ones so that i can update my movie preferences as they change.
 I would also like to view the list of movies that i have changed.